Marouen-H/AXA/README.md

 ## Code
 The main code is for the Lambda function.

 Because Python library base64 which is external (not available in AWS SDK) was used, the code has been packaged as a Python Deployment package and uploaded to Lambda.

 (In a nutshell, the python deployment package contains the lambda code in addition to the site packages of a virtual environment where are the needed libraries are installed)

 Some configurations were done for API Gateway(Payload Transformation) and S3 buckets permissions, but no major code.

 Screen_shorts directory contains screen shorts of the different services used.

 ## Improvements:
 Many improvements can be added here:
--Improvements or changes should be made with the intended production use in mind.
+- Improvements or changes should be made with the intended production use in mind.
--Lambda is very convenient for fault tolerence, but proper Error handling can be added to deliver meaningful information.
+- Lambda is very convenient for fault tolerence, but proper Error handling can be added to deliver meaningful information.
--The result can be tailored as needed as opposed to deliver it as it is.
+- The result can be tailored as needed as opposed to deliver it as it is.
--More strict security policies can be applied to the output file access on s3(depending on the use case)
+- More strict security policies can be applied to the output file access on s3(depending on the use case)